ruthkeogh/ABCi_data/README.md

 # Illustration
 An illustration of the use of the data, as described in the draft paper for Example Quesion 1 (Table 2).
-The files for implementing the analyses are in the folder illustration_Q1.
+The files for implementing the analyses are called from the file master_Q1.R.
-The file master_Q1.R is the master file from which all other files are called.
 Similar code for Example Questions 2,3,4 will appear soon.